CAN-STRESS: A Real-World Multimodal Dataset for Understanding Cannabis Use, Stress, and Physiological Responses: Data Modalities

 \section{Data Modalities}

-Our dataset consists of two major modalities: a self-reported questionnaire and multimodal physiological data collected through the E4 wearable wristband.
+The CAN-STRESS dataset includes two primary modalities: a self-reported questionnaire and multimodal physiological data collected through the E4 wearable wristband.
 Together, these modalities provide a comprehensive view of participants' activities, physiological responses, and subjective experiences.
-Aligning and integrating the two sources of the dataset allows researchers to identify and analyze the correlations between different events, e.g. cannabis consumption vs exercise.
+Aligning and integrating the two sources of the dataset allows researchers to identify and analyze the correlations between different events, e.g., cannabis consumption and exercise.

+The dataset is organized in a straightforward structure to facilitate use by other researchers.
+All files are arranged under a root directory labeled \texttt{CAN-STRESS/}, with a subfolder for each anonymized participant identifier.
+Within each participant’s folder, the physiological modalities are stored as individual \texttt{.csv} files (e.g., \texttt{ACC.csv}, \texttt{EDA.csv}, \texttt{BVP.csv}), each containing time-stamped recordings sampled at their respective rates.
+To aid interpretation, each participant folder also includes an \texttt{info.txt} file describing the contents, units, and sampling rates of the CSV files.
+The self-reported questionnaire data are compiled across all participants in a single \texttt{logbook.xlsx} file stored at the root level, which documents daily activities such as cannabis use, sleep, exercise, and stress ratings.